ahf/snowflake-notes/Broker.markdown

 Descriptor Answer the content is passed to the client allowing the client and proxy to establish connectivity between each other using WebRTC.

-If the Snowflake proxy does not respond a timeout is reached and the client will receive a `504 Gateway Timeout` HTTP error code.
+If the Snowflake proxy does not respond a timeout (10 seconds) is reached and the client will receive a `504 Gateway Timeout` HTTP error code.

 #### The `/answer` handler